vishnuprksh/ai_community_brototype/README.md

-# datascience_brototype
-Public repo for data science community in Brototype
+This is the public repo for keeping files from Brototype's AI community weekly workshops.